000600/DRCNN/README.md

 ## Libraries

 ## Disclaimer
-I do not endorse or encourage the use of my work in any actual medical practice.
+Please note that I do not recommend, endorse, or encourage the use of any of my work here in actual medical use or application in any way.